axibase/atsd-use-cases/research/chicago-l-train/README.md

 ## Data

 Open the visualization below in [ChartLab](https://axibase.com) to see the data in its entirety.
-Use the drop-down menus at the top to navigate through time, selecting the years to be observed.
-Use the third drop-down menu to toggle between visualizations of the top or bottom fifteen stations, the top or bottom fifty stations, or select the wildcard [`*`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/selecting-series/) option to see all 145.
+Use the drop-down lists at the top to navigate through time, selecting the years to be observed.
+Use the third drop-down list to toggle between visualizations of the top or bottom fifteen stations, the top or bottom fifty stations, or select the wildcard [`*`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/selecting-series/) option to see all 145.